 Enriching your web store content is a big job, especially if you work with a lot of data and files.
 You'll most likely need an additional content enrichment system to keep everything optimized.
 Two common solutions are Product Information Management (PIM) and Enterprise Resource Planning (ERP) systems.

-Both systems serve as central databases for company information.
+Both management systems serve as central databases for a company's product information.
 Where they differ is what they hold and what they are good at.

 Enterprise Resource Planner (ERP)

 An ERP contains multiple data points related to the "resources" of a company.

 A resource could be anything from products to customers, or logistics information.
 So, for example, a product in an ERP system would contain information like stock availability, price, and warehouse locations.
 All of this information allows the company to track this particular resource.
 However, an ERP system does not include marketing information, digital assets, or sales materials.
 And it shouldn't.

 An ERP is specialized for use in logistics, finance, and other departments that are data-heavy, not content-heavy.
 So, this is where a PIM steps in to help you out.

 PIM systems allow you to take product information from an ERP system and enrich it for marketing and sales purposes.
 For example, you can optimize product content specific to a marketplace like Amazon, and syndicate it directly with the platform.
 This is very much like the way a CRM allows you to take customer data and enrich it in a user-friendly way to make follow-ups and manage relationships.

 PIM's give the marketing and sales departments the ability to add multi-language product descriptions, product images, and media files, channel-specific data, and other information that improve the sales quality of the products.
 Essential PIM functionality also gives your ecommerce managers the ability to take that enriched information and publish it to your web store or share it with your retail partners.